rongkangw/tp/docs/UserGuide.md

 Format: `unassignEvent e/EVENT m/MEMBER`

-* Removes the specified member from the event
+* Removes the specified member from the event.
 * All associated event roles in the member's event roles list are removed, if any.

 Examples: